Skip to Content

 1. Avoid Placing Objects Nearby

 Before you turn on the heater and head to bed, make sure that you find the right place for it in the tent.
-You need to place it away from any objects, including camping supplies and equipment and clothing.
+You need to place it away from any objects, including camping supplies, equipment, and clothing.

-Though these heaters are safe to use, they can still produce quite a bit of heat.
+Though these heaters are safe to use, they produce lots of heat.
 Anything that comes into direct contact with the heater can suffer quite a bit of damage.

 2. Use Ventilation